Ali Yahya

 Ali Yahya (علی یحیی, עלי יחיא; – 11 September 2014) was an Israeli Arab diplomat.
 He became the first Israeli ambassador of Arab descent in 1995 when he was appointed Ambassador to Finland, a post in which he served until 1999.
 Yahya served as Israeli Ambassador to Greece from 2006 to 2014.

 Biography

-Yahya was born in 1947 and raised in Kafr Qara, Mandatory Palestine.
+Yahya was born in 1947 in Kafr Qara, Mandatory Palestine, and raised there.
 He completed his BA degree in history and Arabic literature at the Hebrew University of Jerusalem in 1970.
 Yahya lived with his wife and five children.

 Yahya was Israel's first Arab ambassador, first to Finland, later to Greece.

 Yahya was awarded the Israeli title of ‘Ambassador For Life', an award provided by the Israeli Ministry of Foreign Affairs.
 As of 2020, only five diplomats held this title.